 Your evolve boiler supplies heated water to your radiators and hot water to your hot water taps.
 The central heating is controlled via a time clock and any thermostats that your installer may have fitted.
-The boiler will light when it receives a request from the time clock via any thermostat that may be installed.
+The boiler will light when it receives a request from the time clock via any thermostat that may be installed, or whenever a hot water outlet (tap) is opened.
 Your evolve boiler lights electronically and does not have a pilot light.

 In the unlikely event of a fault developing with your boiler, the supply of gas to the burner will be terminated automatically.